scholarslab/CodeLab/Week04/README.md

 ### Assignment 1: FizzBuzz

 We might have skipped over too much basic loop and conditional syntax.
 Write a program that takes as input a number and then plays the [FizzBuzz game](https://en.wikipedia.org/wiki/Fizz_buzz) until that number.
-This is a classic programming puzzle and, helpfully, Wikipedia has a list of solutions, including one in Python.
-But if you use it, be prepared to explain how it works in the next Codelab.
+This is a classic programming puzzle and, very helpfully, Wikipedia actually has a list of solutions, including one in Python.
+But if you use it, be prepared to explain how it works in front of the Fellowship in the next Codelab.
+It's not the simplest answer (and, in fact, it's Python 2 code), but it might be useful to reverse-engineer!

-Example:
+Sample code:
 ```python
 # We're not going to worry about invalid input for this...
 i = int(input("Enter a number: "))